v8/v8.dev/src/docs/csa-builtins.md

 title: 'CodeStubAssembler builtins'
 ---
 This document is intended as an introduction to writing CodeStubAssembler builtins, and is targeted towards V8 developers.
+Torque replaces CodeStubAssembler as the recommended way to implement new builtins.
+For the Torque version of this guide, see [here](/docs/torque-builtins).

 ## Builtins